Neoteroi/BlackSheep-Docs/docs/getting-started.md

     return response
 ```

-User defined request handlers can also return arbitrary objects, which will
+User-defined request handlers can also return arbitrary objects, which will
 be automatically converted to JSON responses.
 The example above could also be
 written this way: